build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Navigate to [OpenAI API keys](https://platform.openai.com/account/api-keys) page and click on **Create new secret key**, provide name, copy the key and save it.
 You won’t be able to access the key again!

-> Please note that the ChatGPT API currently offers a $5 credit for new users, allowing you to start experimenting with the API at no cost.
+> Please note that OpenAI currently offers a $5 credit for new users, allowing you to start experimenting with their APIs at no cost.
 This credit is available for use during the first 3 months of your account.
 After the initial 3-month period, the pricing will transition to a pay-as-you-go model.
-To get detailed information about the rates and pricing structure, I recommend visiting the pricing page on the OpenAI website.
+To get detailed information about the rates and pricing structure, I recommend visiting the [pricing page]https://openai.com/pricing) on the OpenAI website.

 You can set usage limits and monitor your current usage by visiting the [Usage Limits page](https://platform.openai.com/account/billing/limits).

 ![OpenAI API key creation](images/part1-02.jpg)

 In this tutorial, we will be utilizing the [GPT-3.5 Turbo](https://platform.openai.com/docs/guides/gpt/chat-completions-api) model.
 As shown in the table below, API calls for this model are priced at a fraction of a cent.
-With the free credit of $5, you will be able to run hundreds of experiments at no cost.
+With the free credit of $5, you will be able to run hundreds of experiments at no cost!

 | Model       | Input               | Output             |